2014-2015 Undergraduate & Graduate Catalog

 Laker Village Apartments, another townhouse-style complex on the south end of campus, accommodates 1,214 upperclass students in two- and four-bedroom units.
 All units are computer network-equipped.

 Eleven living centers named for Grand Valley Board of Trustees members Richard M. DeVos, Icie Macy Hoobler, Paul A. Johnson, William A. Kirkpatrick, Arnold C. Ott, Robert C. Pew, William F. Pickard, L. William Seidman, Dale Stafford, Maxine M. Swanson, and Ella Koeze Weed house 987 students.
 All the buildings are divided into suites consisting of two double bedrooms and a bath.
 The living centers that opened in the fall of 2001, accommodating 494 students, are doubles but provide individual bathrooms and a kitchenette in each unit.

-The Mark A. Murray Living Center and Ronald F. Vansteeland Living Center are named after the university's third president, Mark A. Murray, and after the long-term vice president who served the university for more than 30 years, Ronald F. Vansteeland.
+Mark A. Murray Living Center and Ronald F. Vansteeland Living Center are named after Mark A. Murray, the university's third president, and after Ronald F. Vansteeland, a vice president who served the university for more than 30 years.
 These two living centers, completed in 2004, provide apartment-style living and offer state-of-the art living quarters.

 Calder Residence, located adjacent to the Calder Art Center, accommodates 48 students in single rooms appointed with private bath and kitchenette.
 This living center provides a convenient housing location for art majors involved in programs at the Calder Art Center.